Quickly exit this site by pressing the Escape key Leave this site

 6.1 The following were invited to provide feedback in the consultation phase during the formulation of this document:

-8.1.1 Essex Police and Kent Police have measures in place to protect the security of your data in accordance with our Information Management policy.
+Essex Police and Kent Police have measures in place to protect the security of data in accordance with our Information Management Policy – W 1000 Policy – Information Management.

-8.2.1 Essex Police and Kent Police will hold data in accordance with our Records Review, Retention and Disposal policy.
+Essex Police and Kent Police will hold data in accordance with our Records Review, Retention & Disposal Policy – W 1012 Procedure/SOP - Records Review, Retention and Disposal.

 Policy reference: Working time regulations protocol (L11320)